An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Nearly-plane electromagnetic waves

-Terms on the right side of Equation\ \ref{eq:AbstractSourceTermsForEMWave} tinvolving undifferentiated $\tilde w$ and derivatives of $\tilde w$ are real and imaginary, respectively, because the candidate solution represents the electromagnetic wave as a complex exponential.
-On the left side, terms of the candidate solution involving $\tilde \varphi$ are real, and termse involving $\tilde f$ are imaginary, because $\tilde \varphi$ and $\tilde f$ are real functions.
+Terms on the right side of Equation\ \ref{eq:AbstractSourceTermsForEMWave} involving undifferentiated $\tilde w$ and derivatives of $\tilde w$ are real and imaginary, respectively, because the candidate solution represents the electromagnetic wave as a complex exponential: each additional derivative introduces a factor of $i$.
 This provides a simple way of displaying them separately: